 While there is no cure for delayed sleep phase syndrome, the condition can sometimes be effectively managed with the help of light therapy.
 You would be exposed to bright lights in the morning and dim lighting before bed to help restore your circadian rhythms.

 You might also be advised to try slowly scaling back your bedtime.

 If these treatments aren’t effective, you may find that you outgrow the problem.
 If your work/school/home life allows for a later bedtime and later wake-up time, then as someone with delayed sleep phase syndrome, you may not have any problem with it. e.
 But if it interferes with your life and daily functioning, you should talk with your doctor or a sleep specialist to see how best to manage it.

 DELAYED SLEEP PHASE SYNDROME QUIZ

-Test your knowledge of DSPS with these five questions.
+Test your knowledge of DSPS with this delayed sleep phase syndrome questionnaire.